 Efficient Frontier without Risk-Free Asset

-Now we have the solution to the mean-variance optimization problem, for every target expected return $E[\tilde r_p]$, we could find the optimal weights $\boldsymbol W^*$, and the corresponding variance $\sigma^2_p$ and expected return $E[\tilde r_p]$.
-We could explore:
+With the solution to the mean-variance optimization problem in hand, we can, for any target expected return $E[\tilde r_p]$, determine the optimal weights $\boldsymbol W^*$, as well as the corresponding variance $\sigma^2_p$ and expected return $E[\tilde r_p]$.
+This allows us to explore three core features of mean-variance optimization:

-- The weight vector $\boldsymbol W^*$ for different target expected returns $E[\tilde r_p]$.
-(Two Fund Theorem)
+- The weight vector $\boldsymbol W^*$ for different target expected returns $E[\tilde r_p]$ (Two Fund Theorem)

-- The relationship between the expected return $E[\tilde r_p]$ and the variance $\sigma^2_p$.
-(Efficient Frontier)
+- The relationship between expected return $E[\tilde r_p]$ and variance $\sigma^2_p$ (Efficient Frontier)

 Two Fund Theorem

-From previous section, we have the optimal weight vector $\boldsymbol W^*$ for a given target expected return $E[\tilde r_p]$:
+From the previous section, the optimal weight vector $\boldsymbol W^*$ for a given target expected return $E[\tilde r_p]$ is:

 \[\boldsymbol W^* = \boldsymbol g + \boldsymbol h \cdot E[\tilde r_p],\]where:

-- $\boldsymbol g = \frac{1}{D} \left( B \cdot \boldsymbol V^{-1} \boldsymbol 1 - A \cdot \boldsymbol V^{-1} \boldsymbol \mu \right)$, $N \times 1$ vector
+- $\boldsymbol g = \frac{1}{D} \left( B \cdot \boldsymbol V^{-1} \boldsymbol 1 - A \cdot \boldsymbol V^{-1} \boldsymbol \mu \right)$

-- $\boldsymbol h = \frac{1}{D} \left( C \cdot \boldsymbol V^{-1} \boldsymbol \mu - A \cdot \boldsymbol V^{-1} \boldsymbol 1 \right)$, $N \times 1$ vector
+- $\boldsymbol h = \frac{1}{D} \left( C \cdot \boldsymbol V^{-1} \boldsymbol \mu - A \cdot \boldsymbol V^{-1} \boldsymbol 1 \right)$

 Claim: